 The Japan Bus Pass is a flexible, multi-option pass that offers an affordable and convenient way to see the country — as long as you don’t mind foregoing a little sleep.
 It covers travel on highway buses, including night buses, but not local buses.
 Overnight buses are the most budget-friendly way to travel across Japan, especially because you save on hotel rooms.

-The pass gives you 3, 5, or 7 days of bus travel, but you’re not limited to traveling on consecutive days.
-Just so long as you travel within 2 months.
+The Japan Bus Pass gives you 3, 5, or 7 days of bus travel.
+Unlike the Japan Rail Pass, you don’t have to travel on consecutive days.
+You just need to do all your traveling within two months.
 You’re also limited to three buses per day, which, considering these are long-distance buses, is probaby fine.

 Suggested Activity